spin-itn/spin-itn.github.io/docs/training/sc3/sc3_overview.md

 {: style="text-align: justify;"}

 __Would you like to attend the short course?__
 Please pre-register for the short course by filling in the survey here: [https://tinyurl.com/register-spin-sc3](https://tinyurl.com/register-spin-sc3).
 Only pre-registered participants will receive a payment link to register and attend.

+_Pre-registration closes on __February 8th__, and is necessary for all attendees._

 We welcome participants from outside the SPIN network!
 However, note that the number of places for the short course is limited, and will preferentially go to Early-Career Researchers (PhD or early Postdoc) who are able to provide a convincing motivation for participation.